-Originally proposed in the post-war Pittsburgh, the "New 48" was a lot of talk, but it really never saw much work done.
-Most of the discussion, planning, land acquisitions and right-of-way clearing occurred in the 1960s.
+Originally proposed during post-war Pittsburgh, the "New 48" was a lot of talk; however, it really never saw much work done.
+Most of the discussion, planning, land acquisitions, and right-of-way clearing occurred in the 1960s.
 The "New 48" would also have gone by the term "North-South Parkway".
-This was the term for the highway used in White Oak: A Master Plan done by the Pittsburgh Regional Planning Commission in 1960.
+This was the term for the highway used in White Oak: A Master Plan completed by the Pittsburgh Regional Planning Commission in 1960.
 (1)

 The early 60s would see much of the logistical and planning work take place for the new highway.
-On May 24, 1963, a public hearing was held to discuss plans for the new highway; however, there was not any follow up articles published about the hearing.
-Throughout 1964 tensions between Southwestern Pennsylvania Planners and the State Department of Highways escalated as political and business leaders in Southwestern PA began to doubt the commitment from the state.
+On May 24, 1963, a public hearing was held to discuss plans for the new highway; however, there were not any follow-up articles published about the hearing.
+Throughout 1964 tensions between Southwestern Pennsylvania Planners and the State Department of Highways escalated as political and business leaders in Southwestern PA began to doubt the state's commitment.
 On May 22, 1964, Mr. William Proudfit of the Route 48 Association spoke at 9:00 am at a super-conference of State Highways Officials and local leaders held in Monroeville (2).
 Leaders and backers of various other highways also spoke at this conference.
 Unfortunately, it is not known what was discussed.

 PAHighways.com webmaster, Jeff Kitsko, has a personal story about the NEW 48:

 The few remnants of right-of-way clearing for the New 48 were located in White Oak and South Versailles.
 For decades, the former site of Rainbow Gardens sat empty.
 It wasn't until the early 1990s that the state finally sold the land reserved for the highway, and the Oak Park Mall was constructed.
-In addition directly across from the old Rainbow Gardens were a few residential streets and businesses, these were also removed, and for many years you could tell where the old homes once were.
-Along Center Street in South Versailles there were a number of homes that were claimed with the only remnants being staircases from the road.
+Also, directly across from the old Rainbow Gardens were a few residential streets and businesses, these were also removed, and for many years you could tell where the old homes once were.
+Along Center Street in South Versailles, several homes were claimed with the only remnants being staircases from the road.
 (1)

-When the Mon Valley/Mon-Fayette project was resurrected in the 1980's, leaders of Eastern Allegheny County communities had hoped that the revived highway would follow the path of the New 48.
+When the Mon Valley/Mon-Fayette project was resurrected in the 1980s, leaders of Eastern Allegheny County communities had hoped that the revived highway would follow the path of the New 48.
 However, this routing was quickly removed from consideration as the state chose a route that will run closer to Pittsburgh.
-Finally in the early 1990's, PennDot finally sold off the remaining right-of-way in White Oak thus ending any chances of the "New 48" ever to be built.
+In the early 1990s, PennDOT finally sold off the remaining right-of-way in White Oak thus ending any chances of the "New 48" ever being built.

 |1963 Pittsburgh Area Transportation Map (courtesy Mike Natale)|